CaskProtocol/cask-lightpaper/protocol-fees.md

 using a price denominated in the [Base Asset](/protocol-operation.md#base-asset) of the protocol.

+The current production fees are always available on the [Production Deployments](/deployments/production.md) page.

 ## Fee Reduction Staking

 Protocol fees can be reduced by staking CASK tokens.
 The fee is weighted based on the interval of the subscription plan,